 After multiple surgeries and rounds of chemo, we are pleased to report that he is still here!
 He continues his healing journey.

 As my husband has fought hard to recover from his major surgeries and the challenges of chemotherapy, I have found myself in the role of spousal caregiver.
-My husband’s extended illness has taught me the importance of self-care for caregivers.
+My husband’s extended illness has reminded me of the importance of self-care.

-With the fast pace of the modern-day world, many women lead hectic lives.
-Yoga can help us shift gears and refocus our priorities on what is really most important.
+With the fast pace of the modern-day world, we tend to lead hectic lives.
+Yoga can help us to shift gears.

-Improved energy, better digestion, brighter mental states, simply feeling better on a day-to-day basis… these are the signs that your yoga practice is working.
+Improved energy, better digestion, brighter mental states, simply feeling better on a day-to-day basis… these are the signs that one’s yoga practice is working.